aws-samples/digital-rf-signal-impairment-detection/README.md

 ### Training

-We use the [Autogluon](https://auto.gluon.ai/) library to train a tabular classifier on the features which have been extracted during the preprocessing step.
+Next, we use the [Autogluon](https://auto.gluon.ai/) library to train a tabular classifier on the features which have been extracted during the preprocessing step.
 Autogluon will train multiple models based on the training data, with metrics describing model performance.
 Autogluon will automatically use the model with the highest performance and lowest inference latency.